ibm-cloud-docs/watson/getting-started-develop.md

 # Programming models for {{site.data.keyword.watson}} services

 {{site.data.keyword.watson}} services support two typical programming models for HTTP communications: Relaying requests via a proxy and Direct interaction with a service.

+---

+**Important:** {{site.data.keyword.cloud_notm}} is migrating to token-based Identity and Access Management (IAM) authentication.
+The approaches described here work with Cloud Foundry services.
+For IAM authentication, use the procedure detailed in [Authenticating with IAM tokens](/docs/services/watson/getting-started-iam.html#iam).

+---

 All {{site.data.keyword.watson}} services offer REST interfaces.
 Some services offer other programming interfaces, as well.
 For example, the {{site.data.keyword.speechtotextshort}} service includes a WebSocket interface that you can use to establish a persistent connection with the service.
 To learn more about the available interfaces for service, see its documentation.
 {: shortdesc}